Fair tournament design: A flaw of the UEFA Euro 2020 qualification: Qualification for the UEFA Euro 2020

 The next stage is called the \href{https://en.wikipedia.org/wiki/UEFA_Euro_2020_qualifying}{UEFA Euro 2020 qualifiers}.
 The 55 teams are divided into five groups of five (Groups A--E) and five groups of six teams (Groups F--J), and they are seeded according to the overall UEFA Nations League ranking: teams 1--4 (from League A) are placed into the UNL Pot, teams 5--10 (from League A) are placed into Pot 1, teams 11--20 (from Leagues A and B) are placed into Pot 2, teams 21--30 (from Leagues B and C) are placed into Pot 3, teams 31--40 (from Leagues C and D) are placed into Pot 4, teams 41--50 (from League D) are placed into Pot 5, and teams 51--55 (from League D) are placed into Pot 6.
 Then Groups A--D get one team from the UNL Pot each, and one team from Pots 2--5 each, Group E gets one team from Pots 1--5 each, while Groups F--J get one team from Pots 1--6 each.
 Thus the draw applies a standard procedure but the best four teams are guaranteed to be in the smaller groups of five.
-There are also specific restrictions due to host nations, prohibited team clashes (because of political reasons), winter venue, and excessive travel \citep{UEFA2018d}.\footnote{~Host nations: the UEFA Euro 2020 is hosted by 12 national associations, and a maximum of two such teams could be drawn into one group. \\ Prohibited team clashes mean that the following teams could not be drawn into the same group: Gibraltar/Spain, Bosnia and Herzegovina/Kosovo, Kosovo/Serbia (Armenia/Azerbaijan and Russia/Ukraine were also identified as prohibited clashes, but they were in the same pots for the draw). \\ Winter venue: a maximum of two teams with risk of severe winter conditions can be placed in each group (Belarus, Estonia, Faroe Islands, Finland, Iceland, Latvia, Lithuania, Norway, Russia, Ukraine). \\ Excessive travel means that at most one pair of teams identified with excessive travel distance in relation to other countries can be drawn into the same group: Azerbaijan -- Iceland, Portugal (Gibraltar was in the same pot); Iceland -- Armenia, Cyprus, Georgia, Israel; Kazakhstan -- Andorra, England, France, Iceland, Malta, Northern Ireland, Portugal, Republic of Ireland, Scotland, Spain, Wales (Faroe Islands and Gibraltar were in the same pot).} The groups are organised in a home-away (double) round-robin scheme and the first two teams qualify for the UEFA Euro 2020.
+There are also specific restrictions due to host nations, prohibited team clashes (because of political reasons), winter venue, and excessive travel \citep{UEFA2018d}.
+The groups are organized in a home-away (double) round-robin scheme and the first two teams qualify for the UEFA Euro 2020.

-Table~\ref{Table1} provides a short overview of the 2018-19 UEFA Nations League and the UEFA Euro 2020 qualifying group stage.
+Table~\ref{Table1} provides a short overview of the 2018/19 UEFA Nations League and the UEFA Euro 2020 qualifiers.

 The four remaining berths are filled through the \href{https://en.wikipedia.org/wiki/UEFA_Euro_2020_qualifying_play-offs}{UEFA Euro 2020 qualifying play-offs}.
 Contrary to the previous UEFA European Championships, teams do not advance to the play-offs from the qualifying group stage, but they are selected on the basis of the overall UEFA Nations League ranking according to the \emph{team selection} rule \citep[Article~16.02]{UEFA2018c}: the four group winners of each league enter the play-offs unless they have already qualified when they are substituted by the next best-ranked team in the relevant league ranking that is available for the play-offs.
 The 16 teams are divided into four paths containing four teams each according to the \emph{path formation} rule \citep[Article~16.03]{UEFA2018c}.
 This requires that no group winners face any team from a higher-ranked league, and leagues with at least four teams in the play-offs form their own path with four teams from the league.
 In any play-off path, the highest-ranked team is matched with the lowest-ranked team and the two middle teams are matched against each other in the semifinals, where the higher-ranked teams play at home.
 The final is contested by the winners of the semifinals and is hosted by the winner of a semifinal drawn in advance.
 The winner of the final advances to the UEFA Euro 2020.